With an eye on past problems, Facebook expands local feature

 THE BIG PICTURE

 It's something users have asked for, the company says.
 Think of it as an evolution of a "trending" feature the company dropped earlier this year .
-That feature, which showed news articles that were popular among users, but was rife with such problems as fake news and accusations of bias.
+That feature, which showed news articles that were popular among users, was rife with such problems as fake news and accusations of bias.

 Anthea Watson Strong, product manager for local news and community information, said her team learned from the problems with that feature.